FormidableLabs/spectacle/CONTRIBUTING.md

 **Note**: This file is published and used by `spectacle-cli`.

 **Development Note**: This JS code portion of this file is programmatically updated from the source in `examples/js/index.js` directly into `one-page.html`.
-Rather than editing directly, please run `pnpm run build-one-page` and verify changes look good.
+Rather than editing directly, please run `pnpm run build:one-page` and verify changes look good.

 ### Examples integration with `spectacle-cli`